A charismatic winemaker expressing a charismatic terroir

 Total area under vine: 9 hectares

 While many have, over the generations, left Somlò and its ancestral vineyards behing, Károly Kolonics was determined to stay true to his passion for the local terroir and indigenous grapes.
-Now the fourth generation at the helm of his family’s small property on the Smolò hill he has become a symbol for the unique potential of the region’s terroir and grapes.
+Now the fourth generation at the helm of his family’s small property on the Smolò hill, he has become a symbol for the unique potential of the region’s terroir and grapes.

-Kolonics farm a total of 9 hectares, planted with Riesling, Hárslevelű, Olaszrizling and Juhfark (pronounced you-fark).
+Kolonics farms a total of 9 hectares, planted with Riesling, Hárslevelű, Olaszrizling and Juhfark (pronounced you-fark).
 The vineyards are worked sustainably by hand and yields are kept incredibly low to ensure only the best fruit is harvested.
 Károly’s work in his small cellar adds precision and technical awareness to the ancestral methods he learnt from his father and grandfather.
 The result is a range of modern, classical single-varietal and single vineyard wines that have gained an international following.